Images Courtesy of Ohmega1982/FreeDigitalPhotos.net

 Our 6-year old son and myself have had the same issue.

-I know first hand about going to several doctors and none of them having the ability to diagnose my stomach pain based on what I was telling them, feeling and experiencing.
+I know first hand about going to several doctors and none of them having the ability to diagnose my belly pain based on what I was telling them, feeling and experiencing.

 Very, very frustrating, urgh!

 I had four different doctors, several tests ran, ultrasounds performed along with enemas and all of them told me that my stomach pain did not exist but I knew better!

 The culprit ended up being excessive mucus draining into my stomach.